About PreventHer

 • Organize educational workshops every year about topics related to Breast cancer.

-• Hosting Mobile Mammogram for communities
+• Host Mobile Mammogram for communities

 Support